byornp/byornp/README.md

 - 💞️ I’m looking to collaborate on Machine learning, Games or anything that will get my interest.
 - 📫 You can reach me by email - towtypop@gmail.com
 - 😄 Pronouns: Lord/He/Him/His
-- ⚡ Fun fact: I can design you power supply for hobby or commercial/industrial use.
+- ⚡ Fun fact: Octopuses have three hearts, and two of them stop beating when they swim.
+So technically, every time an octopus goes for a swim, it’s having a mini heart attack!

 <!---
 byornp/byornp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.